ibm-cloud-docs/openshift/tutorial-two-node-vpc.md

 1. Clear the **Use Full Repository** box.
 1. Make sure the **Branch**, **Folder**, and **Personal Access Token** fields are empty.
 1. Use the default Terraform version and click **Next**.
-1. In the **Workplace Details** section, give your workspace a name and fill out the remaining fields as desired.
+1. In the **Workplace Details** section, give your workspace a name and complete the remaining fields.
 1. Click **Next**, then review the information you entered.
 1. Click **Create**, then wait a few minutes while the Schematics template populates.